Weddings and Coronavirus: What You Need to Do

 Communication is key.
 People have likely already anticipated the postponement of your wedding, so it won’t come as a shock.
 You can send out “Change the Date” cards once you have a new date.
 You can also contact each person individually for a more personal touch.
 Just be sure that all of your guests are notified one way or another as soon as you make the decision.
 Be sure to thank them for their flexibility in the matter.

 Can we legally get married now and just move the reception to a later date?

 This issue is complex and dependent on a few things.
-If you have the marriage licence and an ordained person handy to perform a small ceremony (plus two witnesses), then you could go ahead and do it.
+If you have the marriage license and an ordained person handy to perform a small ceremony (plus two witnesses), then you could go ahead and do it.
 Problems arise if you don’t have the license yet.
 Given the current state of affairs, you may have trouble even obtaining one right now.
 Remember, different states have different regulations and limitations when it comes to marriage licenses.
 The other issue is that you also have to mail in your completed marriage certificate after the wedding.
 During these uncertain times, it could be months before it gets processed.
 This would cause a delay before the legality of your union kicks in.

 My recommendation is to only pursue this route if you need to for health insurance or legal reasons.
 Aside from that, I would wait.

 One silver lining in all of this is that you may have already received some wedding gifts.
 For gifts being shipped straight to your home, keep a detailed record of who gave you what.
 While you may not know when your new wedding date will be, you should absolutely send out thank you notes now if you haven’t already.
 Not sure where to start?
 Check out our guide to wedding thank you cards.

 How can we stay positive?